Shiyinq/teo/README.md

 5. **Run the Development Server**

-   This command will start the API, automatically integrate your Telegram bot, and run `cmd/consumer/consumer-teo.go` in the background.
+   This command will start the API and run `cmd/consumer/consumer-teo.go` in the background.
    ```sh
    air
    ```
-   After starting the backend, you can chat with your bot on Telegram.
+   After starting the backend, follow these [instructions](#development-1).

 ### Generate Swagger Documentation
 1. **Install Swagger for API Documentation**